Don't Call Me Honey: In 2017, Women Confronted The Deep Roots Of Rock's Boys Club

 In white America, classic rock reigned into the 1970s, when it morphed into arena rock — a cartoon realm that openly celebrated women's objectification.
 Album covers, ad campaigns and images published in the rock press of the time overflowed with images of women's body parts; men, too, were often shirtless and even naked, ready for sex at all times (but not with each other; though a homoerotic frisson has always wafted through classic rock, actual expressions of same-sex love remained verboten outside the freaky subdivision of glam).
 The arena rock touring circuit devised strict and very limited roles for women — they were publicists, wives or groupies, sustaining the ecosystem that allowed men to remain on the road in military-style sieges of the heartland, but barely ever wielding any true authority.
 The problem of female pleasure was solved, at least on the surface, by the figure of the groupie — a woman who existed for sex, and loved sex (often sincerely), but never threatened the status quo.

 And so the pattern has continued.
 In the late 1970s punk arose in protest against classic rock's excesses, and for a time lent power to feminist women and queer liberationists.
 But then punk became hardcore, a stringent, macho realm where women had no place, and indie rock, an umbrella term for many small scenes that did welcome women, but favored ones who played down their femininity.
 In the rock mainstream, heavy metal ruled in two forms: the puritan male reformism of thrash bands like Metallica, and the ass-slapping buffoonery of hair metal bands.
 The 1990s brought questions of sexism to the forefront again within the expressly feminist subcultures of riot grrrl and the Lilith Fair, but that strong moment for women in rock didn't last.
 Within a couple of years, one of the fiercest backlashes against women moving into the rock sphere took place as hybridizing white rappers like Fred Durst of Limp Bizkit and Kid Rock led huge audiences in chants of "show us your tits!" before performing songs with choruses declaring, "I did it all for the nookie!"
-In 1999, four women were raped at a festival celebrating the thirty-year anniversary of the classic-rock watershed event Woodstock.
+In 1999, four women were raped at a festival celebrating the 30-year anniversary of the classic-rock watershed event Woodstock.
 This was the world in which Warped Tour was born, and where its confusing legacy resides.

 Throughout rock and roll's history, women have protested this status quo even as they've found a way to feel free within it.
 Every generation has seen those who fight to raise each other's' consciousness and imagine a new reality.
 Right now, feminist punk is a powerful force, as it was in the 1990s and, before the word "punk" had been coined within music circles, in the softer-sounding but equally radical women's music movement of the 1970s.
 But think of all that's been forgiven over the past century-plus.
 Little Richard was a voyeur who, in his own memoir, claims masturbatory behavior very similar to that of the now shamed Louis C.K.
 John Lennon admitted that the notorious lyrics in "Getting Better All the Time" — "I used to be cruel to my woman, I beat her and kept her apart from the things that she loved" — were autobiographical.
 Heavy metal bands from Led Zeppelin to Def Leppard used groupies and discarded them to the delight of the rock press.
 These incidents and many more are rock lore, the foundation of the music's mythology.
 It's not something a feminist, male or female, can erase with individual actions.

 To understand the hold masculine dominance maintains on rock and its antecedents, it's necessary to not simply celebrate how individuals or groups of women have overcome or sidestepped it, but to examine the ways in which messages and behaviors are reinforced, and how even those who suffer under their say want to be part of the world they generate.
 That means confronting the givens of rock and roll: the emotional dynamics presented in the music as natural and fundamental, the roles different players can occupy both within fantasy scenarios and in real life, the rationalizations and reinforcements that have allowed those roles and customs to survive.
 It's important to consider how women have survived within rock's priapic playground for so long: sometimes through compromise, often through subversion and resistance.
 There has to be a way for girls to find themselves in the mosh pit, and on the stage, without fearing abuse.
-Change will only truly come as the playing field shift, with more women in the lead and men able to accept that.
+Change will only truly come as the playing field shifts, with more women in the lead and men able to accept that.

-If a best-albums list dominated by women is to be more than an aberration, the rock world, such as it is in a larger pop universe where R&B often feels more experimental and hip hop more universally relevant, has to change from the center to the edge.
+If a best-albums list dominated by women is to be more than an aberration, the rock world, such as it is in a larger pop universe where R&B often feels more experimental and hip-hop more universally relevant, has to change from the center to the edge.
 I see that change happening, sometimes explosively, sometimes in increments.
 I heard it happening when Katie Crutchfield, fronting a version of Waxahatchee that's nearly all women and which includes her sister Allison, called out a male heckler during a set — and the entire crowd was on her side.
 I followed its path along the fretboard of Adrianne Lenker's guitar as she led her band — no doubt about who was leading — through her complicated, beautiful songs about power and erasure, memory and survival.
 I wept at what it uncovered, listening to the histories reconstructed within the old and finally honest American tales of Rhiannon Giddens and Hurray for the Riff Raff's Alynda Segarra.
 I was awed by it, watching Perfume Genius openly express queer joy and desire — because dismantling the myth of heteronormativity is part of this transformation, too.

 I witnessed it when Jason Isbell stood onstage with his wife and creative partner Amanda Shires and explained that a female artist would open every night of their six-night Ryman Auditorium run, because women make the Nashville sound as surely as any man does.
 And I danced to it, alongside my daughter, when pop's brightest rock star, Kesha, played that same mother church of music — reclaiming her story after years of struggling for it.